Yulisa Pat Amadu Maddy: Biography

 Maddy trained at the Rose Bruford College of Speech and Drama in the UK, and started broadcasting in Britain and Denmark, writing and producing radio plays.

 He was Director of Drama at the Keskidee Centre in London, and led the short-lived Pan African Players, which in 1966 represented the United Kingdom, together with the Negro Theatre Workshop, at the first World Festival of Negro Arts in Dakar, Senegal, performing Obi Egbuna's Wind versus Polygamy.
 Maddy's early plays, initially produced on the BBC African Service, were published as Obasai and Other Plays (1968).
-In the mid-1960s he lived in Denmark, where a book of his poetry, Ny afrikansk prosa, was published (1969).
+In the mid-1960s, he lived in Denmark, where a book of his poetry, Ny afrikansk prosa, was published (1969).

-On his return to Sierra Leone in 1968 Maddy became Head of Drama on Radio Sierra Leone.
-He was a founder-director of the theatre company Gbakanda Afrikan Tiata, founded 1969 in Freetown.
+On his return to Sierra Leone in 1968, Maddy became Head of Drama on Radio Sierra Leone.
+He was a founder-director of the theatre company Gbakanda Afrikan Tiata, established 1969 in Freetown.
 He subsequently worked in Zambia, where he directed the national dance troupe and trained them for the Montreal World's Fair in 1970.
 He also taught drama in Nigeria, at the University of Ibadan and the University of Ilorin, and in the United States.

 His first novel, No Past, No Present, No Future, explored the dynamics of a group of three friends (including, controversially, at the time, one gay man) growing up in colonial West Africa and their physical, psychological and emotional journeys to Europe.
 It was published in 1973, to great acclaim in the Heinemann African Writers Series, and his writing continued to develop.
 His work, which is often challenging and confrontational, has been broadcast by the BBC and published internationally.
 However, the uncompromising honesty of his writing, particularly in his views on the social and political inequalities in Africa, led to his political imprisonment in Sierra Leone.
 Upon his release, he was forced to leave the country and become a political exile.

 In 2007, Maddy returned to Sierra Leone to teach at Freetown's Milton Margai College of Education and continue his academic research of exploring and developing Sierra Leone's cultural heritage, providing inspiration and opportunities to a new generation of artists and performers, and continuing to give a "voice to the voiceless" through the work of his Gbakanda Foundation.
 After a long period of illness, he died in March 2014, aged 78, at Choitram Hospital, Freetown.